 1. Change fluids if needed

 Depending on where you live, your bike may need to be winterized.
 Only change your fluids if you notice a leak or you’re losing pressure.
 Otherwise, you should avoid draining the fluids as much as possible.
-If it’s only been a month or two and a couple of hundred miles since your last maintenance, there’s no need to do it
+If it’s only been a month or two and a couple of hundred miles since your last maintenance, there’s no need to do anything.

 2. Wash, dry and wax

 There’s nothing better than taking your motorcycle out of storage at the beginning of riding season and seeing it sparkling clean!
-Washing, drying and waxing the vehicle before putting it away also reduces the possibility of damage and wear over the winter.
+Washing, drying and waxing the vehicle before putting it away also reduces the possibility of damage and erosion over the winter.
 Here’s the process we recommend:

 - Start with the dirtiest parts (typically brakes): Start by lubing your chain and adjusting it within manufacturer specifications.